 - Applicant demonstrates that it has the personnel and resource capacity to successfully implement the initiative.

-- Applicant is determined by the grant management team to be eligible to receive grants pursuant to the Agency of Administration’s Pre-Award Eligibility Determination.
+- Applicant is determined by the Department to be eligible to receive grants pursuant to the Agency of Administration’s Pre-Award Eligibility Determination.

-- Applicant is determined by the grant management team to be low or moderate risk pursuant to the Agency of Administration’s Grantee Risk-Based Assessment; alternatively, applicant is determined to be high risk and the Commissioner concludes that it is nonetheless in the State's best interest to award a grant to the applicant.*
+- Applicant is determined by the Department to be low or moderate risk pursuant to the Agency of Administration’s Grantee Risk-Based Assessment; alternatively, applicant is determined to be high risk and the Commissioner concludes that it is nonetheless in the State's best interest to award a grant to the applicant.*

 - Applicant will offer its financial services education to the Vermont public and not restrict access to a particular subset of the population in Vermont unless applicant demonstrates that the particular subset of the population is underserved.
 An applicant can focus its program on serving the public in a specific geographical area of the state.

-* In completing the Grantee Risk-Based Assessment, the grant management team may consider examination and other information about a grant applicant acquired by the Department pursuant to the Department’s regulatory authority under Titles 8 and 9 of the Vermont Statutes Annotated.
-This information is most relevant to addressing the topic of “Other issues that may indicate high risk of non-compliance” on the Grantee Risk-Based Assessment.
+* In completing the Grantee Risk-Based Assessment, the Department may consider examination and other information about a grant applicant acquired by the Department pursuant to the Department’s regulatory authority under Titles 8 and 9 of the Vermont Statutes Annotated.

 Priority is given to the following applicants: